-- Agreed-upon Translation Plan developed in accordance with the specifications in the PISA-D operations manuals that require double translation by independent translators followed by reconciliation - Agreed-upon Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS) and Booklet Adaptation Spreadsheet (BAS, for paper-based booklets only), in which adaptations to assessment units, orientation and help files, common booklet parts, and coding guides were documented.
-Adaptations were checked for compliance with the PISA-D Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations were vetted by the translation referee. - Verifier Reports (statistics generated by the TAS, in combination with a short qualitative report)

-- Submitted final materials as used in the study - Field Trial and Main Survey Review Forms - Item and scale statistics generated by the international contractors (assessment materials and questionnaires)
+- 21. Quality assurance - Agreed upon Translation Plan, developed in accordance with the specifications in the PISA operations manuals, that requires double translation by independent translators followed by reconciliation for any newly translated questionnaires and cognitive instruments; and a thoroughly documented adaptation process for any materials adapted from one of the source versions, from a common reference version, or from verified materials borrowed from another country. - Agreed Upon Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS) or other agreed upon monitoring tool in which adaptations to assessment units, orientation and help files and coding guides are documented.
+Adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - Verifier Reports (verification statistics generated by the monitoring tool, in combination with a short qualitative report) - Submitted final materials as used in the study - Field Trial and Main Survey Review Forms - Item and scale statistics generated by the international contractors (assessment materials and questionnaires)

-6. Testing of national software versions
+1.1.6.
+Testing of national software versions

-Rationale: Countries must thoroughly test and validate the national software releases that are used to deliver the PISA computer-based instruments in schools, as well as the online questionnaires that are delivered via the Internet.
+22. Rationale: Countries must thoroughly test and validate the national software releases that are used to deliver the PISA computer-based instruments in schools, as well as the online questionnaires that are delivered via the Internet.